CHIMEFRB/workflow/README.md

 Workflow is a Python-based system designed to manage and automate any task in a structured manner.
 It provides a framework for defining (work), scheduling (buckets), sequencing (pipelines), executing (managers) and archiving (results) the output of any task.
 The system is designed to be modular with a low threshold of entry for new users, while also providing advanced features for power users.

+For more information, please refer to the [Workflow documentation](https://chimefrb.github.io/workflow-docs/).

 ## Getting Started

 To get started with the Workflow project, you need to have Python 3.8.1 or later installed.
 You can then install the project's dependencies using Poetry: